Thursday, August 7, 2008

 I find great fulfillment in writing, though I remain ignorant of countless grammar rules.
 I also like to make up words.

-I was a history professor until 5 years ago but I rarely know the correct answer to the esoteric history questions asked on Jeopardy or in Trivial Pursuit.
+I was a history professor until 6 years ago but I rarely know the correct answer to the esoteric history questions asked on Jeopardy or in Trivial Pursuit.
 I am not a history buff.
 I have never been to a re-enactment.
-While I enjoyed 14 years of university life (as a student and a professor), I now consider myself a recovering academic.
+While I enjoyed 14 years of university life as a student and a professor, I now consider myself a recovering academic.

 I adore books but I'm usually reading about 17 at a time resulting in an embarrasingly low completion rate.

-I love people yet crave solitude...probably because I can't take a shower or go to the restroom without an audience of tiny humans and a dog who always need something as soon as I close the bathroom door.
+I describe myself as an introvert disguised in an outgoing personality. {Classic INFJ.} I love people yet crave solitude, in part because I can't take a shower or go to the restroom without being interrupted by tiny humans or a dog who always need something as soon as I close the bathroom door.

 A clean, organized and orderly home makes me happier than it should.
 Currently, however, a 7-year-old's half-written story, jewelry beads, pre-school workbooks, an iPod, hair clips, fruit puffs, a dismembered Polly Pocket, the newspaper, a dish towel and a bowl of half-eaten pasta graces the kitchen table where I'm writing.
 Such disarray is an accurate reflection of the general state of affairs here.

 I have never gotten a tattoo, ripped my jeans {on purpose,} or sported funky hair.
 But at 36, I pierced my nose, something I'd inexplicably wanted to do for 10 years.
-But my nose didn't like it and I kept snagging the nose-bling on towels.
+My nose, however, {quite set in its ways after 36 years of minding its own business} didn't like it and I kept snagging the tiny jewel on towels and tissues.
 Goodbye, nose ring.
-Hello conformity {and common sense.}
+Hello conformity {and common sense.} I'm still kind of sad about it.

-Oh, and I home-schooled for 5 1/2 years and then abruptly did the unthinkable: I sent my kids to public school.
+As I mentioned earlier, I home-schooled for nearly 5 years and then abruptly did the unthinkable: sent my kids to public school.
 They love school.
 I love the quiet.
-Sometimes the real collides with the ideal and sometimes that's for the best.
+Sometimes the "real" collides with the ideal and sometimes that's for the best.
 I've learned to never say never and to hold all plans loosely.

 I always wanted a career, a husband, and a family {in that order.} But I fell in love with a charming boy I met my freshman year of college and we started dating two years later.
 Three months after we graduated, I married him.
 I'm convinced he's the only man on the planet who could put up with me.
-Marriage has been hard but God has been good.
+Marriage has been hard {we are, after all, strong-willed first-borns} but God has been faithful.
 The charming boy is still my best friend and he is still irresistably charming.
 Marrying him is one of the smartest things I ever did.

 LinkWithin